 North American land use practices (reviewed by Chambers and Dale 1997).
 Unfortunately, only one study in the literature is specific to Manitoba (South Tobacco Creek), and only cropland TN and TP export are quantified (Green and Turner 2002).
 Therefore, TN and TP export coefficients from South Dakota, North Dakota, Minnesota, and Wisconsin (those areas with the closest geology, hydrology, and land use to Manitoba) were calculated from the Chambers and Dale (1997) database to create Manitoba specific coefficients for pasture land and forests, while data from Green and Turner (2002) were used for cropland export.
-The maximum, minimum, and mean of available TN and TP export coefficients were calculated for these three land use categories (Table 16).
-A fourth land use category was derived to include the remaining land use types in Manitoba (i.e., surface water, wetlands, urban areas, and barren land).
+The maximum, minimum, and mean of available TN and TP export coefficients were calculated for these three land use types in Manitoba (i.e., surface water, wetlands, urban areas, and barren land).
 It was anticipated that nutrient export from this latter category would approximately equal atmospheric loading from precipitation and dry fallout (as in Chambers and Dale 1997).
 Therefore, only the mean rate of export equal to atmospheric deposition and dry fallout was determined for this category.